FedericoBruzzone/llvm-pass-template/README.md

 The `lib` folder contains an example pass called **FunctionCounter**, which counts the number of functions in the input LLVM IR file and prints the result to the standard output.

 You can `git clone` this repository and start implementing your own LLVM passes right away.
-This repository also contains:
+This repository is shipped with:
 - An LLVM pass plugin that can be loaded into the `opt` tool (see [Run the pass with `opt`](#run-the-pass-with-opt) section for more details).
-- An LLVM pass that can be registered as part of an existing LLVM pipeline (see [Run the pass against an existing default (-O{0,1,2,3,s,z}) LLVM pipeline](#run-the-pass-against-an-existing-default--o0123sz--llvm-pipeline) section for more details), both with `clang` and `opt`.
+- An LLVM pass that can be registered as part of an existing LLVM (both `clang` and `opt`) default pipeline (see [Run the pass against an existing default LLVM pipeline](#run-the-pass-against-an-existing-default-llvm-pipeline) section for more details).
 - A standalone tool (`func-count`) to run the **FunctionCounter** pass without relying on `opt` (see [Run the pass as executable](#run-the-pass-as-executable) section for more details).
 - A set of unit tests for the **FunctionCounter** pass using `llvm-lit` and `FileCheck` (see [Testing](#testing) section for more details).
 - A benchmarking setup using `llvm-test-suite` to measure the performance impact of your pass (see [Benchmarking with llvm-test-suite](#benchmarking-with-llvm-test-suite) section for more details).